Florida Astronomy

 Here's a google maps satellite view of the observatory dome, and here's a link with more info about the observatory.
 Public access through Southwest Florida Astronomical Society.

-Florida Atlantic Observatory, (14" Celestron Edge HD SCT on a Losmandy Titan 50, and Daystar filter for live Sun Prominences), Boca Raton
+Florida Atlantic Observatory, (14" Celestron Edge HD SCT on a Losmandty Titan 50, and a Daystar filter for live Sun Prominences, Boca Raton.

 Fox Observatory (16"), Sunrise, FL

-***UNDER CONSTRUCTION*** Stocker AstroScience Center at FIU, Miami - Under construction, 24" telescope from ACE ordered.
+Stocker AstroScience Center at Florida Interational University (FIU), Miami - 24" telescope from ACE and a 12" Meade.

 Star Fields Observatory (private), Chiefland